zuozhenggh/learning-library/developer-library/weblogic-to-oci/on-prems-env-docker/on-prems-env-docker.md

 1. Download the code [here](https://objectstorage.us-ashburn-1.oraclecloud.com/p/ufHAcuj6M4xpPsqYVmHBsSA7vFUiAsx7GF_gZMB9hyo/n/ocisateam/b/images/o/weblogic-to-oci.zip)

-2. Unzip the file with your prefered tool
+2. Unzip the file with your preferred tool

 3. Open a terminal and get into the unzipped folder